ojullien/Shell/README.md

 ## Test

 I wrote few lines of 'unit test' code for the core framework (sys).
-Not more, sorry.
+No more, sorry.

 ## Contributing